nardoz-dev/LiVeSe/docs/2nddelivery/evaluation2.md

 > The main constraint is energy consumption: We want the battery to last for at least one year.

 > However, Our initial approach is **Oversampling** : we don't know yet what is the *best sampling rate*, we need more testing to understand how dynamic can be our phenomena.
-We will try to decrease Active time as much as possible.
+We will try to decrease Active time as much as possible

 For now, we decide to read from each device every 2 seconds, and the board go to sleep mode for 4 seconds.